Fun in the fast lane

 Giants Ridge near Biwabik, Minn.
 This Iron Range resort is an hour closer than Lutsen for Twin Citians and has superb grooming, a pleasant chalet with an espresso shop and good deals on lift tickets and accommodations.

-Its own Lodge at Giants Ridge is a good value for ski-in, ski-out lodgings.
-Skiers on a budget can stay at the Sports Dorm
+at Giants Ridge is a good value for ski-in, ski-out

 Welch Village near Red Wing.
 This is a very pretty, wooded hill in the Mississippi River bluffs, less than an hour south of the Twin Cities.
 It has many options for lessons out of its SkiLink Learning Center.

-Burnsville.
-This hill alongside Interstate 35, just south of Minneapolis, is where Olympian Lindsey Vonn first honed
+Buck Hill in Burnsville.
+This hill alongside Interstate 35, just south of Minneapolis, is where Olympian Lindsey Vonn first honed her techniques.

-Here's a great deal from the Wisconsin Ski Industries Association: For $89.95, you get a Gold Card good for one lift ticket apiece at 12 ski mountains, including Trollhaugen near the Twin Cities, Cascade Mountain near the Dells and Alpine Valley, Wilmot Mountain and Mountain Top near Lake Geneva.
+Here's a great deal from the Wisconsin Ski Industries Association: For $159, you get a Gold Card good for one lift ticket apiece at 17 ski mountains, including Trollhaugen near the Twin Cities, Cascade Mountain near the Dells and Alpine Valley and Wilmot Mountain near Kenosha.

 Granite Peak in Wausau.
 This ski hill on Wausau's Rib Mountain has 74 runs on a 700-foot hill served by seven chairlifts, one high-speed.
 It offers live music on Saturdays and many family activities.

-of lodgings, restaurants and entertainment.
-Rib Mountain State Park adjoins the ski area and has popular snowshoeing
+restaurants and entertainment.
+Rib Mountain State Park adjoins the ski area and

 For more, see Winter in Wausau.

 It's a favorite of intermediate skiers and Chicagoans.
-There's also a 3½-mile cross-country loop on the golf course.
+There's also a 3˝-mile cross-country loop on the golf course.

 The hill doesn't have lodgings on-site; most visitors stay in the Dells or at the Comfort Suites in Portage.